Research @ City-As-School’s Library

 - Draft a working answer, your hypothesis or thesis.
 Warning: it might change as you learn more.

-- Watch this presentation on creating effective key words.
-They are crucial.
+- Key words are crucial: Watch this presentation on creating effective key words.

 - Primary sources are those made at the time of the event.
 All journal entries, interviews, and photographs or video that you take at your internships are primary sources.
 A science experiment that you conduct is a primary source.
 Primary sources for the COVID-19 pandemic include photos, news stories, and personal accounts from that time.
 Every today is history tomorrow.